Package Leaflet: Information for the User

 Do not freeze.

-To reconstitute CEVENFACTA, use exclusively the material provided in the kit.
+For reconstitution of CEVENFACTA, use only the material provided in the kit.

-After reconstitution, the product must be stored in the vial and administered within a period of 4 hours.
-Any remaining solution must be discarded 4 hours after reconstitution.
+After reconstitution, the product should be stored in the vial and administered within 4 hours.
+Any remaining solution should be discarded 4 hours after reconstitution.

-Do not use this medication if you observe that the liquid contains particles or is cloudy after mixing.
+Do not use this medicine if you notice that the liquid contains particles or is cloudy after mixing.

 Composition of CEVENFACTA

-Powder:arginine hydrochloride, isoleucine, sodium citrate dihydrate, glycine, lysine hydrochloride, polisorbate 80, hydrochloric acid (for pH adjustment).
+Powder: arginine hydrochloride, isoleucine, sodium citrate dihydrate, glycine, lysine hydrochloride, polysorbate 80, hydrochloric acid (for pH adjustment).

 See section 2 "CEVENFACTA contains sodium"